ML4O3/.github/profile/README.md

 ## ML4O3 seminars

+Our first seminar will be from Hantao Wang, UNC Chapel Hill on December 19th, 2023, 1400 UTC.
+Please see [this discussion](https://github.com/orgs/ML4O3/discussions/4)

-We'd like help to organise these.
+We'd like help to organise more of these.
 If you're interested in speaking, please reply to  [this discussion](https://github.com/orgs/ML4O3/discussions/2)

 ## ML4O3 review paper